feast-dev/feast/docs/reference/offline-stores/dask.md

-# File offline store
+# Dask offline store

 ## Description

-The file offline store provides support for reading [FileSources](../data-sources/file.md).
+The Dask offline store provides support for reading [FileSources](../data-sources/file.md).
-It uses Dask as the compute engine.

 {% hint style="warning" %}
 All data is downloaded and joined using Python and therefore may not scale to production workloads.